-A "hard copy" of all assignments is due at the beginning of each class on the due date.
-Emailing assignments will not be accepted.
+All assignments will be submitted through Brightspace.
 Exceptions will be made at the discretion of the professor.

 Criminal Record Check: A criminal background check will be done during advising or during the first week of class.
 If the check reveals a conviction in your name, you may be dropped from class.
 Persons who have convictions must not work in a school/child-care facility.